 These are some of the characteristics that an Offer Letter should have:

 - Legal and professional.
 Offer letters are written to discuss professional matters.
 All the discussions during the employement process are considered with legal relevance once they are put into writing.
+You may also see business offer letters.

 - Details are accurate.
 There should be no room for mistakes when writing any business letters such as an offer letter and every information should be drafted accurately.
 They can be considered of value when a need for reference arises.